 By M. Sand, D. Sand, C. Thrandorf, V. Paech, P. Altmeyer, F. G. Bechara, CC BY 2.0, via Wikimedia Commons

-There is no particular diet for rosacea, but some people find that hot spicy foods or certain vegetables (like tomatoes or peppers) can trigger the facial flushing.
-In general it's a good idea to follow a healthy diet, not to smoke, and to drink alcohol in small quantities.
+There is no particular diet for rosacea, however, eating an anti-inflammatory diet, like a Mediterranean diet, seems to help some people who have rosacea.
+Others also find that hot spicy foods or certain vegetables (like tomatoes or peppers) can trigger the facial flushing.
+Therefore, in general it's a good idea to follow a healthy diet, not to smoke, and to drink alcohol in small quantities.

 Further reading and references